ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Relationships with customers are partner-oriented.
 Customers are part of the team, and much energy is invested in understanding the customers and supply to their real demands and needs.

-Ideas and concepts are important, but it is people who are nurtured.
-Loyalty and trust are essential while politics, infighting and betrayal erode collaboration.
+Ideas and concepts are essential, but it is people who are nurtured.
+Loyalty and trust are essential while politics, infighting, and betrayal erode collaboration.

 Whatever works, is emphasized, particularly what the team decides will work.
 Pragmatism is part of daily life and initiative of individuals and teams is high.
 The collaboration culture sees the need for quick change and reacts accordingly.
 The culture is more tactical than strategic.